 Argan (Moluoge Jian Guo You)

-Argan oil is derived from the kernels of the argan tree, native to Morocco.
-The oil has a nutty flavor and is commonly used to dip bread in, on pasta, or as an ingredient in cosmetic products for the face, lips, skin, and hair.
+Argan oil is derived from the kernels of the Argan tree, native to Morocco.
+The oil has a nutty flavor and is commonly used for dipping bread, on pasta, or as an ingredient in cosmetic products for the face, lips, skin, and hair.
 It is full of nutritional value, antioxidants, and anti-inflammatory properties.
 New research indicates it may help prevent chronic diseases such as heart disease, diabetes, and cancer.

-How to use Argan and take FULL advantage of it's healing powers!
+How to take FULL advantage of Argan's healing powers...

 Also Known As: N/A